This is a guest post by Bryan Grey. In this post, he shares insights on how to pick the best blog niche with simple steps.

 In case you’re new to this, niche blogs are blogs that cater to a specific market or audience.
 These are not blogs that post about everything and anything.
 If you’re blogging about your lunch, you’re neither a niche blog nor are you likely in your own personal best blogging niche.
 They target only the audience that fits their niche.

 An audience that is interested in the central information content of the blog.
+If you’re thinking of starting a blog, you can browse through a list of blog sites where you can choose as your blogging platform.
 You’ve probably visited a couple of niche blogs while surfing the internet.
 Some niche blogs include fashion blogs, health blogs, fitness blogs, tech blogs and so on.

 Why Picking The Best Blog Niche Is So Important

 Imagine this scenario: You were driving on a sunny day and your car broke down, turned out you had a flat tire.
 You left the car parked where it is and went out in search of a store where car tires are sold, and you saw two of such stores.
 Relieved, you look into Store A and see some tires inside, but hey…it looks like you’re seeing something else.

 There are some bags of rice piled up to be sold, three gas cookers at the front of the shop, designer clothes displayed along with some jewelry before you finally saw five car tires.
 Still trying to take it all in, you look at Store B, and it was filled with tires from up to down.
 If I’m to ask you the store you’ll choose from to buy those car tires, I’m pretty sure it’s Store B. Why?
 Because they specialize in the selling of car tires.

 If they specialize in it, you’re going to get more variety and quality of exactly what you’re looking for.
 You’re going to get more variety and quality, you’re powerfully drawn to not only purchase from Store B, but you make a mental note that all future purchase of car tires will be done in Store B. Now, let’s bring it home.